rohanvarma16/pcseg/README.md

 ## Conclusion

 In conclusion, we studied the problem of fast parallel segmentation for point clouds and implemented frameworks with which we were able to segment point clouds consisting of millions of points in a few seconds.
 Specifically, we design both a multi-threaded CPU and an optimized GPU implementation which gives us speedup on the order of 20x.
-A key contribution is the incoroporation of a subsampling stage preceding the actual segmentation which helps to further accelerate the segmentation stage without compromising segmentation quality.
+A key contribution is the incorporation of a subsampling stage preceding the actual segmentation which helps to further accelerate the segmentation stage without compromising segmentation quality.

 ## References